Defining retirement is personal?

 Over the past 25 years, I have helped a lot of people with their retirement planning.
 The one thing I know from working with so many people is there is no single universal definition of what retirement should be.
 40 years ago, retirement was similar for most people because they retired at 65 and lived to about 72.
 Today, there is no such thing as a conventional retirement.
 Retirement planning is personal.
-Defining retirement is persona.
-If you think about it, Retirement can be anything you want it to be so the first step in retirement planning is to define what retirement is to you?
+Defining retirement is personal.
+If you think about it, retirement can be anything you want it to be so the first step in retirement planning is to define what retirement is to you.

 Couples may have different answers to the question

 For couples, it’s important to acknowledge that you may have different definitions and visions of retirement and that’s not necessarily a bad thing.
 From what I see, successful retirement for couples will include time together but also time apart from each other.
 Sometimes differences can be very powerful because they represent things that couples can do when they need some “Me Time” or time away from their spouse.

 For Liz and I, we definitely have some similar views but also some very different ones.
 From our experience, I believe the most important thing for couples to do is to talk openly about goals, dreams, wishes, fears, and concerns.
 I find that couples may not agree on everything and that is not the problem.
 One key to success is simply being aware of the differences and respecting these differences.

 Related article: Should couples plan their retirement together?

 My personal definition of retirement has changed a lot